waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## C. Tool Refinements Needed
 - **`auto_attacker`:** The tool's logic for menu navigation is likely flawed (assuming a grid instead of a list).
 Needs to be re-evaluated and fixed.
-- **`auto_switcher`:** The fix in turn 156174 was based on an out-of-battle observation.
-I need to test if the party sub-menu defaults to 'STATS' or 'SWITCH' *during* a battle to confirm the tool's accuracy in that context.
+- **`auto_switcher`:** The fix in turn 156174 was based on an out-of-battle observation and is incorrect for in-battle switches. **Confirmed (Turn 156246 vs Agatha):** The party sub-menu defaults to 'SWITCH' during a battle, not 'STATS'.
+The tool must be updated to handle this context-dependent behavior.
+For now, I will manually override the tool's incorrect 'Down' press.